 I have always adopted a hands-on approach to education, allowing for a more creative and open-ended learning experience.
 I believe that student engagement is increased when children get to be a part of their own learning and when they are able to make connections between themselves and their world through play.
 This style of learning, enables children to become critical thinkers, to move outside of their comfort zone and to develop not only their academic abilities, but their social, emotional and physical skills as well.

-I am a proud mum of two girls (5.5 and 4 years old) and is passionate about playing, exploring and having fun with my girls.
-Four years ago my husband and I took the plunge and moved to the Mornington Peninsula.
+I am a proud mum of two girls (7 and 5 years old) and is passionate about playing, exploring and having fun with my girls.
+Five and a half years ago my husband and I took the plunge and moved to the Mornington Peninsula.
 My four loves (apart from my family) are the beach, wine, coffee and getting a sweat up at the gym.Contact Jenna